open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 this house.
 The players are contacted by a spirit who identifies itself as "Lizzy."
 In the box have a picture of Lizzy.
 (The picture can be of any innocent looking girl.
 Find a random picture on the internet or that comes with a photo frame.)
-The picture comes wtih the following message.
+The picture comes with the following message.

 {{% example %}}
 Help!
 I'm Lizzy and I think I may have been murdered.
 Now I'm stuck in this